-For example, a customer pays good (good quantitative KPI) but is so difficult to work (bad qualitative KPI) with that you have trouble keeping your employees, which in turn means you lose money on recruitment.
+For example, a customer pays good (good quantitative KPI) but is so difficult to work with (bad qualitative KPI) that you have trouble keeping your employees.
+This might even lead your business to losing money on recruitment.

 Also, keep in mind the long-term vs short-term goals.
 A startup customer may not be profitable now, but once they take off, you’ll be sorry you lost them.

 Profitability Analysis: Quantitative KPIs

 First step toward customer profitability analysis is to calculate profit profit margin and profit share per customer.